Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Fraternal or Sororal OrganizationsSettlements & SettlersWar, World II.

 Location.
 35° 6.652′ N, 75° 58.834′ W. Marker is in Ocracoke, North Carolina, in Hyde County.
-Marker is at the intersection of Lighthouse Road and Irvin Garrish Highway (North Carolina Route 12), on the left when traveling south on Lighthouse Road.
+It is at the intersection of Lighthouse Road and Irvin Garrish Highway (North Carolina Route 12), on the left when traveling south on Lighthouse Road.
 Touch for map.
 Marker is at or near this postal address: 1 Lighthouse Rd, Ocracoke NC 27960, United States of America.
 Touch for directions.

 Other nearby markers.
-At

 The Island Inn Park Restoration Project Marker image.
 Click for full size.

-Photographed By Sean C Bath, July 20, 2023
+Photographed by Sean C Bath, July 20, 2023

 2. The Island Inn Park Restoration Project Marker